intel-analytics/ipex-llm-tutorial/README.md

 # BigDL-LLM Tutorial

-[_BigDL-LLM_](https://github.com/intel-analytics/BigDL/tree/main/python/llm) is a library to make LLMs (large language models) run fast[^1] on your low-cost Intel PC.
+[_BigDL-LLM_](https://github.com/intel-analytics/BigDL/tree/main/python/llm) is a low-bit LLM library on Intel XPU (Xeon/Core/Flex/Arc/PVC).
 This repository contains tutorials to help you understand what is _BigDL-LLM_, what you can do with _BigDL-LLM_, and how to use it.

 The tutorials are organized as follows:
 - Chapter 1 servers as a general introduction of _BigDL-LLM_.